godotengine/godot-docs/classes/class_undoredo.rst

 **Inherits:** :ref:`Object<class_Object>`

-General-purpose helper to manage undo/redo operations.
+Provides a high-level interface for implementing undo and redo operations.

 .. rst-class:: classref-introduction-group

 Description
 -----------

 UndoRedo works by registering methods and property changes inside "actions".
+You can create an action, then provide ways to do and undo this action using function calls and property changes, then commit the action.

-Common behavior is to create an action, then add do/undo calls to functions or property changes, then committing the action.
+When an action is committed, all of the ``do_*`` methods will run.
+If the :ref:`undo<class_UndoRedo_method_undo>` method is used, the ``undo_*`` methods will run.
+If the :ref:`redo<class_UndoRedo_method_redo>` method is used, once again, all of the ``do_*`` methods will run.

-Here's an example on how to add an UndoRedo action:
+Here's an example on how to add an action:

 .. tabs::